-To ensure that AI tools support equitable and human-centered primary care, it is essential to understand how people experience and perceive these technologies in their healthcare — especially people from communities whose perspectives are not typically represented in tech product development, who have been historically underserved by the medical community, or who are typically less trusting of doctors.
+To ensure that AI tools support equitable primary care, it is essential to understand how people experience and perceive these technologies in their healthcare — especially people who are not typically represented in tech product development, who have been historically underserved by the medical community, or who are typically less trusting of doctors.

-We’re partnering with the Commonwealth Fund to conduct a qualitative design research study around the integration of AI technologies in primary care settings, with a particular focus on patient populations that have been historically underserved by and/or are mistrustful of the US healthcare system.
-Our research will seek to identify how patients feel about existing integration of AI in primary care, identify language that allows individuals to best understand and consent to such integration, envision ways that AI-supported systems might eliminate gaps in the quality of care patients receive and enable them to be active partners in their care.
+We partnered with the Commonwealth Fund to conduct a qualitative design research study around the integration of AI technologies in primary care settings, with a particular focus on patient populations that have been historically underserved by and/or are mistrustful of the US healthcare system.
+Our research sought to identify how patients feel about existing integration of AI in primary care, identify language that allows individuals to best understand and consent to such integration, envision ways that AI-supported systems might eliminate gaps in the quality of care patients receive and enable them to be active partners in their care.

 Participants engaged